New Zealand Antarctic Research Programme

-The New Zealand Antarctic Research Programme (NZARP) was a research program that operated a permanent research facility in Antarctica from 1959 to 1996.
+The New Zealand Antarctic Research Programme (NZARP) was a research programme that operated a permanent research facility in Antarctica from 1959 to 1996.
 It was created by the Geophysics Division of New Zealand's Department of Scientific and Industrial Research (DSIR), originally based in Wellington.
 The programme promoted research in geochemistry, zoology, geology, botany, meteorology, and limnology.

 History

 NZARP began as a proposal by the New Zealand government, in 1953, for a research base in Antarctica.
 Its mission was to provide support for a variety of scientific fieldwork in Antarctica.
 Members worked as researchers, assistants, tour guides, operators, and administrators to Scott Base.

 Ground was broken for Scott Base on 10 January 1957.
 Assembly of the base began 12 January, conducted by the eight men who first assembled the base in Wellington, and was completed by 20 January.
 In 1959, the NZARP was established to work with the Ross Dependency Research Committee in the Ross Dependency (New Zealand's claim to a defined sector in Antarctica).
 In 1962, because of the important research being conducted, Scott Base became a permanent research station in Antarctica.
 The NZARP was in charge of maintaining the base.
 They hired people to act as field safety leaders and assist scientists during research projects.

 When the DSIR was broken up to form the Crown Research Institutes in 1992, National Institute of Water and Atmospheric Research took over the NZARP.